Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 #### Actions on rows
 Gwent action | GRDD action code | Note
 --- | --- | ---
-Change the status | ``change-row`` | The name of the boon or the hazard is in **step.before/after**.
+Change the status | ``changeRow`` | The name of the boon or the hazard is in **step.before/after**.
 Cleaning a row is applying the ``clear`` status.

 #### Others actions
 Gwent action | GRDD action code | Note
 --- | --- | ---
-Choice in a list of cards | ``choice`` | The ``card-list`` element must be provided.
+Choice in a list of cards | ``choice`` | The ``cardList`` element must be provided.
 This action shows a list of cards to choose for a player, so the replay viewer can see what the player could choose.
 The cards of the list are not moved from/to any position and exists only for display.
 Discover a card | `` discover`` | *See the Note below* Targeting something | ``targeting`` | When anything needs to show it targets something else (using ``source`` and ``target``), but there is no specific action except the targetting display (e.g. one deployed card can make another card repeat its deploy action : the first must ``targetting`` the second, before the second does its deploy action again)